cfengine/documentation/manuals/managing-environments/working-directory.markdown

 ---
 layout: default
-title: The Working Directory
+title: The Work Directory
-categories: [Manuals, Concept Guide, The Work Directory]
+categories: [Manuals, Managing Environment, The Work Directory]
 published: true
-alias: manuals-concept-work-directory.html
+alias: manuals-managing-environments-work-directory.html
-tags: [manuals, concepts, directory, work directory]
+tags: [manuals, systems, configuration management, automation, directory, work directory]
 ---

-## The work directory

 In order to achieve the desired simplifications, it was decided to reserve a private work area for the CFEngine tool-set.